 Often, leasing commissions are based on a percentage of the total value of the lease or for a certain period, such as the first year.
+Alternatively, in some countries, such as Germany, the practice appears to be a fee based on one to three months rent paid to a real estate agent.
 As with the real estate sales commissions, the pricing method should address both the commission rate and the value of the contract.
 The recommended method requires the price survey to collect the commission rate and reprice an estimated market value for the underlying lease.
 Price programs should also be aware of various incentives that are used in leasing.
 These can include "free" months of rent, moving or outfitting allowances, and other incentives that should be accounted for in the current estimate of the lease value.
 These methods will work well when the fee is paid in a lump sum at lease signing.
 As is the case with all real estate, constant quality is a problem because each transaction in unique.
 For leasing, substitutions should be as constant as possible so as not to show price changes for changes in underlying quality.